mk-it-admin/Minkasu2FA_SampleApp/ReactNative/SampleReactApp/README.md

 }
 ```

+Note:
-Note: In both options, load the source url in the `onMinkasu2FAInit` method.
+- In both options, load the source url in the `onMinkasu2FAInit` method.
+- To check with different phone number, change the value of `CUSTOMER_PHONE` key in the config object and also change the `bankPhone` query param value of the source url in both flow.

 #### Minkasu2FA Operations